-1. Pumpkin Muffins – Natural Family
+1. Paleo Pumpkin Muffins with Almond Flour – My Natural Family

 These Paleo muffins have a texture that is more like a traditional muffin in my opinion.
 I think you’ll really love them.
 I used pumpkin puree in place of using oil which makes these babies pretty healthy.
 I used three different flours to get that nice texture which is the only way that will ever happen.
 I love the topping which gives it kind of a cinnamon sugar flavor.
 I think the topping really finishes them off with the sweetness it adds and the crunchy texture.
 You could easily add some nuts such as pecans or walnuts to the topping to make it even crunchier.

 These are easy to make especially if you have sweet potatoes leftover from Thanksgiving or another meal.
 I’ve also been known to make extra sweet potatoes just so I can have leftovers to make these muffins later.
 You can also make them with canned sweet potatoes just make sure you buy the right kind.
 Read the ingredients and make sure they aren’t packed in syrup.
 Make sure you buy the ones packed in water.
-Some might have added Splenda, when they do I just rinse it off.
+Some might have added Splenda when they do I just rinse it off.
 I pour the whole can of sweet potatoes into a strainer when it’s in the sink.
 I turn the water on and just rinse them off.
 It helps get rid of the extra sweetness I don’t want.

 3. Lemon Poppy Muffins – Cook Eat Paleo

 These taste like regular muffins even though they are made with coconut flour.
 They are still moist and fluffy.
-After a lot of testing Lisa was finally able to make it happen.
+After a lot of testing, Lisa was finally able to make it happen.
 They are made with fresh lemon and lemon juice and poppy seeds that add a sweet crunch.
 Since they are made in the food processor the batter can be made fairly quickly.
 They will certainly satisfy your cravings.

 4. Peach Ginger Muffins – 40 Aprons

 These ginger peach muffins are tender and moist which are full of fresh peaches with fresh ginger flavor.
 They don’t taste like they’re Paleo.
 They taste like a muffin you might buy from a bakery.
 They have a carrot base which adds moistness and veggie goodness.
 Honey adds a little delicate sweetness but not too much.
 The coconut oil gives them a good texture.
-The ground and fresh ginger turns them into a more than average peach muffin.
+The ground and fresh ginger turn them into a more than average peach muffin.

 5. Lemon Poppy Seed Muffins – Civilized Caveman Cooking